orxfun/orx-parallel/README.md

 | [⇨](https://github.com/orxfun/orx-parallel/blob/main/benches/find_flatmap.rs)    | `inputs.into_par()`</br>`.flat_map(flat_map)`</br>`.find(find)`      | 170.80 (1.00) | 120.63 (0.71) | **27.53 (0.16)** |
 | [⇨](https://github.com/orxfun/orx-parallel/blob/main/benches/find_map_filter.rs) | `inputs.into_par()`</br>`.map(map).filter(filter)`</br>`.find(find)` |  46.28 (1.00) |  11.96 (0.26) |  **9.67 (0.21)** |
 | [⇨](https://github.com/orxfun/orx-parallel/blob/main/benches/find.rs)            | `inputs.into_par().find(find)`                                         |   2.51 (1.00) |  12.15 (4.85) |  **1.24 (0.49)** |

+## Underlying Approach, Extensibility and Parallel Runners

+This crates defines parallel computation by combining two basic aspects.

+* Pulling **inputs** in parallel is achieved through [`ConcurrentIter`](https://crates.io/crates/orx-concurrent-iter).
+Concurrent iterator implementations are lock-free, efficient and support pull-by-chunks optimization to reduce the parallelization overhead.
+A thread can pull any number of inputs from the concurrent iterator every time it becomes idle.
+This provides the means to dynamically decide on the chunk sizes.
+* Writing **outputs** in parallel is handled using thread-safe containers such as [`ConcurrentBag`](https://crates.io/crates/orx-concurrent-bag) and [`ConcurrentOrderedBag`](https://crates.io/crates/orx-concurrent-ordered-bag).
+Similarly, these are lock-free collections that aim for high performance collection of results.

+Finally, [`ParallelRunner`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParallelRunner.html) trait manages parallelization of the given computation with desired configuration.
+The objective of the parallel runner is to optimize the chunk sizes to solve the tradeoff between impact of heterogeneity of individual computations and overhead of parallelization.

+Inputs of the parallel computations and parallel runners are extensible:

+* Any input collection or generator that implements [`IntoConcurrentIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IntoConcurrentIter.html) automatically implements [`IntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_parallel/trait.IntoParIter.html), and hence, can be parallelized.
+Therefore, new collection types can be used by defining their concurrent iterators.
+  * *Further, any arbitrary sequential `Iterator` implements [`IterIntoParIter`](https://docs.rs/orx-concurrent-iter/latest/orx_concurrent_iter/trait.IterIntoConcurrentIter.html) and can be parallelized.
+Importantly note that this is useful only when computation on pulled elements is not insignificantly small.*
+* `ParallelRunner` is a trait and a default implementation is provided in this crate.
+It is possible to implement and use your *own runner* simply calling [`with_runner`](https://docs.rs/orx-parallel/latest/orx_parallel/trait.ParIter.html#tymethod.with_runner) transformation method on the parallel iterator.
+Default parallel runner targets to be efficient in general.
+When we have a use case with special characteristics, we can implement a `ParallelRunner` optimized for this scenario and use with the parallel iterators.

 ## Contributing